12 Oldest Languages In The World Still Widely Used!

 Source

-Egypt is considered to be one of the oldest civilizations in the world, and Egyptian Coptic is the oldest indigenous language of Egypt.
+Egypt is considered one of the world's oldest civilizations, and Egyptian Coptic is the oldest indigenous language of Egypt.
 Written records of its usage date back to 3400 BC, making it an ancient language.
 Coptic was the most widely spoken language in Egypt till the late 17th century AD until it was replaced by Egyptian Arabic, post-Muslim invasion.
 Coptic is still used as the liturgical language at the Coptic Church in Egypt.
 Only a handful of people fluently speak the language today.

 4. Hebrew (3000 years old)